Axion-Like Particles at Future Colliders: Collider reach for ALP searches

 \subsection{Searches for ALPs with macroscopic lifetime}

 For small couplings and light ALPs produced in Higgs or $Z$ decays, the ALP decay vertex can be considerably displaced from the production vertex.
 For ALPs still decaying in the detector volume, this secondary vertex can be used to further suppress backgrounds.
 Very long-lived ALPs, which leave the detector before they decay, only leave a trace of missing energy.
 A detector further away from the interaction point can detect the decay products of these ALPs and reconstruct the ALP mass and direction.
 Recent proposals include the MATHUSLA large-volume surface detector \cite{Chou:2016lxi,Curtin:2018mvb} build above the ATLAS or CMS site at CERN, the Codex-B detector \cite{Gligorov:2017nwh} build in a shielded part of the LHC$b$ cavern, and a set of detectors called FASER \cite{Feng:2017uoz} build along the beam line, $\sim 150\,$m and $\sim 400\,$m from the interaction point of ATLAS or CMS.
 Since long lived ALPs are mostly produced in Higgs and $Z$ decays at the LHC, we will consider the reach of the surface detector MATHUSLA for ALPs produced in the decays $Z\to \gamma a$, $h \to Z a$ and $h \to aa$.
+We present projections for the sensitivity region for ALPs decaying into photons, muons and jets (gluons).
+Note that the possibility to detect photons with the MATHUSLA detector is an optional feature of the current design plan \cite{Curtin:2018mvb}.

 For MATHUSLA, it is impossible to detect both final state particles in $h\to Za $ and $Z\to \gamma a$ decays and highly unlikely to see both ALPs from $h\to aa$ decays in the decay volume.
 However, because of the much lower background, single ALPs can be detected irrespective of their origin.
 The fraction of ALPs decaying in the MATHUSLA detector is then given by